anderspitman/anderspitman.net/entries/11/entry.md

 and whatever the cloud decided to have for breakfast on a given morning.

-If your app relies on an internet connection at runtime, almost by definition you a shipping a software experience which is constantly changing.
+If your app relies on an internet connection at runtime, almost by definition you are shipping a software experience which is constantly changing.
 Just because people have become accustomed to dealing with slow internet connections doesn't mean it's ok for us to abuse the internet as a dependency.
 There are many techniques for improving the user experience, the most basic of which is